Samic8/samdawson.dev/src/articles/data-massaging/data-massaging.md

 }
 ```

-The table component then becomes simpler, more generic and easier to unit test.
+The table component then becomes simpler, more generic, and easier to unit test.
 Easier to test because you are not having to write unit tests for every unique data property.

 ```jsx
 function InfoTable({ tableData }) {